Snowflake-Labs/snowpark-extensions-py/README.md

 | functions.asc                | returns a sort expression based on the ascending order of the given column name.    |
 | functions.desc               | returns a sort expression based on the descending order of the given column name.    |
 | functions.flatten            | creates a single array from an array of arrays
+| functions.sort_array         | sorts the input array in ascending or descending order according to the natural ordering of the array elements.
+Null elements will be placed at the beginning of the returned array in ascending order or at the end of the returned array in descending order

 ### Examples: